JulieKristoffersen/Course-Assignment-Rainydays/README.md

 "Rainydays" aims to:
 - Make an website for shopping.
+- Have the sites that are neccesary for having a functional shopping site including the checkout
 - Create a visually appealing, accessible, and easy-to-navigate website.

 This project was created using: